 Funny short stories from my diary - The Diary of a First Grade Teacher - are included here.
 These are true incidents that happened in my first grade classroom.
-These kiddos are too cute!
+These kiddos are TOO cute!

-City versus Country
+City Mouse - Country Mouse

-After reading the book, The City Mouse and the Country Mouse, I took my class outside to recess.
 We hadn’t been out very long whenever Loegan ran over to me and said that Ema had hit Martin.

 Rushing to see them, I said, “What’s going on here?”